Competitive applicants typically have:

-- High undergraduate grade point average (GPA), or a reason for a lower GPA with other evidence of strong academic preparation
+- High undergraduate GPA, or a reason for a lower GPA with other evidence of strong academic preparation

 - Undergraduate and/or master's major and/or quality of course work consistent with a major in psychology, including basic psychological science (affective, biological, cognitive, developmental and social aspects of behavior), abnormal psychology, statistics and research design

 - Awards, honors, leadership positions, attainment of competitive grants